Tuesday, October 08, 2024

 My -- admittedly cursory -- reading had left me with the impression that nobody bothered with mass spectrometry to produce fissionables these days.
 The process was still good for turning out research-level amounts of obscure isotopes, and maybe some medical ones, and that was it.
 Real baddies went in for centrifugal separation, since it was relatively simple* and produced the greatest volume for a given amount of hardware and energy to run the system.

 Yeah, guess what?
 Wrong.
-At least one rogue state homegrown member of the nuke club picked up bargain-priced calutrons, apparently of Chinese origin, and used them to crank out some measurable quantity of hot stuff.
+At least one rogue state would-be member of the nuke club picked up bargain-priced calutrons, apparently of Chinese origin, and used them to crank out some measurable quantity of hot stuff.

 _____________________